A good name is rather to be chosen than great riches, and loving favour rather than silver and gold.

 In each case it is your choice.
 You can choose a good reputation and the loving approval of others.
 It is your choice.
 Both should be a priority.
 Both are more important than other measures of success.
 Circumstances or discrimination are excuses for foolish or lazy men who have not properly pursued these important goals.
 A wise man will pursue both.

 What is the lesson?
 You should put great emphasis on your reputation and relationships.
-While most men chase financial and professional success with all their might, Solomon exhorted his son to value his reputation and relationships higher than these other goals.
-He wanted his son to grow in favor with God and men, and he ranked the importance of this achievement as more valuable than great riches (Pr 3:4; Luke 2:52).
+While many men chase financial and professional success with all their might, Solomon exhorted his son to value his reputation and relationships higher than these other goals.
+He wanted his son to grow in favor with God and men, and he ranked the importance of this achievement as more valuable than great riches (Pr 3:4; I Sam 2:26; Luke 2:52).

-How do you measure up to Solomon's lesson?
-What is your name worth . . . to you?
+How do you measure by Solomon’s lesson?
+How important is your reputation to you?
 Is it more important than any amount of money or success?
 Do you work harder to improve your name than to get ahead financially?
 How much do you value the esteem and respect of good men?
 Do you regularly examine your conduct to be without offence?
-Do you go out of your way to make sure that each thing you do is done very well for all concerned?
+Do you go out of your way to make sure each thing you do is done very well for all concerned?

 God measures you by what others think.
 You cannot please God and offend good men at the same time.
 It is impossible.
 If you are pleasing God and keeping His commandments, you will please others (I Sam 18:14-16; I John 5:2).
 And your family and close friends do not count, for it is your reputation before good men that is the key.
 You can easily tell a person’s character by the number and kind of friends he has.
 These facts do not lie.